Use of Dynamic Restraints

 - Welding Clevis etc.

-Sway braces can be defined as spring loaded units mounted on pipe work which are used to limit the swaying or vibration induced by external forces (vibration force) by applying an opposing force on the pipe.
-They are double acting variable spring units which can handle both tensile and compressive loads.
+Sway braces can be defined as spring-loaded units mounted on pipework which are used to limit the swaying or vibration induced by external forces (vibration force) by applying an opposing force on the pipe.
+They are double-acting variable spring units that can handle both tensile and compressive loads.
 It is commonly used to allow unrestrained thermal movements while “tuning” the system dynamically to eliminate vibration.
-It could be pre-loaded in the cold or installed position, so that after thermal pipe movement (growth) it reaches the neutral position and the load on the system in the operating (OPE) condition is negligible (almost zero).
+It could be pre-loaded in the cold or installed position so that after thermal pipe movement (growth) it reaches the neutral position and the load on the system in the operating (OPE) condition is negligible (almost zero).

 If a tensile load is applied, the top piston plate is pulled down causing the spring to compress & if a compressive load is applied the thrust nut/rod coupling pushes the bottom piston plate to push up which causes the spring to compress.
-Therefore in both of the situation the spring gets compressed but due to design (see cut away section above) the unit is capable of handling both compressive & tensile movements /forces.
+Therefore in both of the situations, the spring gets compressed but due to design (see the cutaway section above) the unit is capable of handling both compressive & tensile movements /forces.

-Pipe deflection= (piping load – Pre load) / spring rate Eqn 1
+Pipe deflection= (piping load – Preload)/spring rate Equation 1

 So there is no pipe movement if the load is less than the preload and with load in excess of preload the deflection is as given in Eqn 1.

 When sway brace with a preload P is installed in a pipe there is no force exerted by the sway brace on the pipe.
 But for the pipe to have any movement in either direction along the line of sway brace installation it will experience a reactive force equal to P plus travel from neutral position times the sway brace spring constant.
 It is desired to have no force on the pipe during normal operation of the pipe.
 So sway brace are normally attached during normal operation or adjusted to the neutral position during the normal operating condition.